|

 Abstract

-A lecture/analysis given by John Rea at the University of Toronto, March 1968,
+A lecture/analysis given by John Rea at the University of Toronto, March 1968, discusses various

-production time, subjective perception of time, moment time, moment characteristics),
+perception of time, moment time, moment characteristics), discussion of particular Moments,

-discussion of particular Moments, hardware, overall formal organization, definition of
+hardware, overall formal organization, definition of structure, parameter of space (an example),

-practice.
-The lecture text is also notable for the fact that Rea spoke to the pianist
+temporal transformation, and performance practice.
+The lecture text is also notable for the fact

-who had premiered Kontakte, David Tudor, who was in Toronto at that time to participate
+that Rea spoke to the pianist who had premiered Kontakte, David Tudor, who was in Toronto at that

-John Cage, and featuring Marcel Duchamp with whom he played chess on a photo-sensitive
+organized by John Cage, and featuring Marcel Duchamp with whom he played chess on a photo-sensitive

 electronic chessboard.